veliona/AlphaB/README.md

 You can directly install all of the requirements for AlphaB by running `pip install -r requirements.txt` from the root of the repository.

-### Matplotlib

-AlphaB uses the [Matplotlib](https://matplotlib.org/) library in order to generate charts from data sets.
+* [Matplotlib](https://matplotlib.org/) - a library to generate charts from data sets
+* [Pandas](https://pandas.pydata.org/) - a library providing high-performance, easy-to-use data structures and data analysis tools
+* [Numpy](https://numpy.org/) - a library providing support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions
+* [Scipy](https://www.scipy.org/) - a library used for scientific computing and technical computing

 ```python
 import matplotlib.pyplot as plt